dgower/p2/source/_posts/2014-03-06-TheBot-Journey-So-Far.markdown

 OK so the technical attractiveness of such an undertaking is obvious, but this there is more to it than that.
 I believe that a lot of good can be done for the "voiceless" by getting cheap commodity devices into their hands.
 A simple 2G connected solar powered open hardware device that allows a village like Panchayat, India, to bypass all the middle men and leverage social networking to report grievances to their congress representative.
 This could bring about a revolution.
 Which minister worth his salt would want to look bad on Facebook, right?
 Our hope is that the resulting learnings/framework from TheBot effort can and will make this possible.

 The possibilities are truly endless.
 Credits

-Contributors in no particular order: Sapto, Rohit, Kunal, Nikesh, Shantanu, Hanu, Gagan, Shaunak, Kashyap, Mukund, Akhil, Vishwas, Mallik, Deepthi, Shaun, Nag, Bala & Sam Newman.
+Contributors in no particular order: Sapto, Rohit, Kunal, Nikesh, Shantanu, Hanu, Gagan, Shaunak, Kashyap, Mukund, Akhil, Vishwas, Mallik, Deepthi, Shaun, Nag, Bala & Sam Newman